Arc International

 Japan (2nd cycle)

-For a summary of Japan’s review at the first cycle please click here.
+Click here for a summary of Japan’s review at the first cycle and/or the third cycle.

 14th UPR session